 – Production is cheap for various social-economic reasons I won’t explain here.

 – Distribution is supported by the government and various local and international commercial agreements.
 Chinese companies help each other at least from my point of view, but as in all things, I can be wrong.

 – Marketing is not really necessary because word-of-month between enthusiasts is enough, in fact word-of-mouth is so strong it can actually inflate the prices of products praised by the community.

-– QA focus in making the product work at a short term, because after all most of these Chinese companies don’t really worry about servicing their cheap gear, they can always send a replacement unit.
+– QA focus on making the product work in a short-term, because after all most of these Chinese companies don’t really worry about servicing their cheap gear, they can always send a replacement unit.

 Sure not all Chinese Hi-Fi companies are like the above, but let’s be sincere most of them are and they face no competition besides their own.

 Having a massive enthusiast base and small companies that only need to worry on the short term makes China the new audiophile superpower.

 The large community gives their opinion about the gear and factories almost in real time adapt to their requests.
 Very few established companies can actually do that and in my opinion, some of them should actually start taking notes from their Chinese competition.